alters-mit/magnebot/doc/api/magnebot_controller.md

 - `colliding_objects` A list of objects that the Magnebot is colliding with at the end of the most recent action.

-- `objects_static` Data for all objects in the scene that that doesn't change between frames, such as object IDs, mass, etc. Key = the ID of the object.
-[Read the full API here](object_static.md).
+- `objects_static` [Data for all objects in the scene that that doesn't change between frames, such as object IDs, mass, etc.](object_static.md) Key = the ID of the object..

 ```python
 from magnebot import Magnebot